-Class of 2019 students will have summer internships at Arrowstreet Capital, BlackRock, BNPP, Citadel, Citi, Ellington Management Group, Ergoteles Capital, Goldman Sachs, JP Morgan Asset Management, JP Morgan, Morgan Stanley, Quantedge, and Stevens Capital Management.
+Class of 2020 students will have internships at Alliance Bernstein, AQR, Arrowstreet, Bank of America Merrill, Barclays, BNPP, Capula, Citi, Cubist Systematic Strategies, Ergoteles Capital, Goldman Sachs, Morgan Stanley, Shogun, Strike Protocols, Susquehanna International Group & UBS.

-PH.D STUDENTS
+PH.D.
+STUDENTS

 Ph.D. students in the Bendheim Center for Finance are admitted through the Department of Economics, the Department of Operations Research and Financial Engineering, or the Program in Applied and Computational Mathematics.
-Five students with finance interests received their Ph.D. in 2018 and accepted a mixture of academic and industry positions (the institution is in parenthesis):
+Three students with finance interests received their Ph.D. in 2019 and accepted a mixture of academic and industry positions (the institution is in parenthesis):